jayeritz/Lab5_AWS/README.md

 First attempt at creating an AWS S3 bucket.

-We used pythong to create and save an html file.
+We used python to create and save an html file.
 Then used boto3 to put the file into an S3 bucket.